 “Wow!
 That animation looks great!
-Ok.
-Now we’re going to take the animated Flash movie you just created and you are going to import it into Dreamweaver on your web page.
+Okay, now we’re going to take the animated Flash movie you just created and you’re going to import it into Dreamweaver on your Web page.
 Let’s all do this together!
 Ready?”

-While the kids are experiencing all the fun of a summer camp, they are also getting an unbelievable learning experience.
-That’s what makes this the full summer computer camp experience.
-They are learning the same pro applications we are teaching across the Stanford campus in our adult web design courses.
-The professional Adobe applications like Photoshop, Dreamweaver, and Flash are the real deal!
-The kids pick up the technology so fast.
-That makes it really fun to teach.
+While the kids are experiencing all the fun of a summer camp, they are also participating in an unbelievable learning experience.
+That’s what makes this the full summer technology camp experience.
+They are learning the same pro applications we are teaching in our adult web design courses.
+The professional Adobe applications like Photoshop, Dreamweaver and Flash are the real deal!
+The kids pick up the technology so fast, and that makes it really fun to teach.
 It’s interesting how much better kids interact with technology they have grown up with their whole life.

 In the next three classrooms I can faintly hear the other Adventures classes.
 The kids in 3d video Game Design course are screaming about some new level they created trying to destroy their enemy.
-From the Robotics and Programming class I can hear cheers of two robots racing.
-I see the Film, Digital Movie Making and Effects class go by with all their cameras, mics, lights, and scripts to go act, film, and direct their next scene.
+From the Robotics and Programming class, I can hear student cheers while two robots race.
+I see the Film, Digital Movie Making and Effects class go by with all their cameras, mics, lights and scripts.
+They’re about to act, film and direct their next scene.
 I wish I’d been exposed to this when I was this age!
 This computer camp is the real deal.